Foreign relations of the Holy See: Bilateral relations

 The Holy See, as a non-state sovereign entity and full subject of international law, started establishing diplomatic relations with sovereign states in the 15th century.
 It had the territory of the States of the Church under its direct sovereign rule since centuries before that time.
 Currently it has the territory of the State of the Vatican City under its direct sovereign rule.
 In the period of 1870–1929 between the annexation of Rome by the Kingdom of Italy and the ratification of the Lateran Treaty establishing the current Vatican City State, the Holy See was devoid of territory.
 In this period some states suspended their diplomatic relations, but others retained them (or established such relations for the first time or reestablished them after a break), so that the number of states that did have diplomatic relations with the Holy See almost doubled (from 16 to 27) in the period between 1870 and 1929.

-The Holy See currently has diplomatic relations with 183 sovereign states (including the partially internationally recognized Republic of China) and, in addition, with the sovereign entity Order of Malta and the supranational union European Union.
-The Holy See also has established official diplomatic relations with the State of Palestine.
+The Holy See currently has diplomatic relations with 184 sovereign states.
+These include 181 United Nations member states, the UN observer State of Palestine, the partially internationally recognized Republic of China (Taiwan), and the Cook Islands (a non-UN state in free association with New Zealand).
+In addition, it maintains relations with the sovereign entity Order of Malta and the supranational union European Union.
+The Holy See presently lacks diplomatic relations with 12 UN member states.

 By agreement with the government of Vietnam, it has a non-resident papal representative to that country.
 It has official formal contacts, without establishing diplomatic relations, with: Afghanistan, Brunei, Somalia and Saudi Arabia.

 The Holy See additionally maintains some apostolic delegates to local Catholic Church communities which are not accredited to the governments of the respective states and work only in an unofficial, non-diplomatic capacity.
-The regions and states where such non-diplomatic delegates operate are: Brunei, Comoros, Laos, Somalia, Vietnam, Jerusalem and the Palestinian territories (Palestine), Pacific Ocean (Tuvalu, dependent territories), Arabian Peninsula (foreigners in Saudi Arabia), Antilles (dependent territories), apostolic delegate to Kosovo (Republic of Kosovo) and the apostolic prefecture of Western Sahara (Sahrawi Arab Democratic Republic).
+The regions and states where such non-diplomatic delegates operate are: Brunei, Comoros, Laos, Maldives, Somalia, Vietnam, Jerusalem and the Palestinian territories (Palestine), Pacific Ocean (Tuvalu, dependent territories), Arabian Peninsula (foreigners in Saudi Arabia), Antilles (dependent territories), apostolic delegate to Kosovo (Republic of Kosovo) and the apostolic prefecture of Western Sahara (Sahrawi Arab Democratic Republic).

 The Holy See has no relations of any kind with the following states: